-The table below shows that from 2017-19, CAIDA held a total of 114 meetings and public hearings, including regular monthly board meetings, special meetings, committee meetings and annual meetings.
+The table below shows that from 2018-20, CAIDA held a total of 114 meetings and public hearings, including regular monthly board meetings, special meetings, committee meetings and annual meetings.
 All meetings were open to the public and meeting notices, agendas, minutes and materials were posted on the CAIDA website at www.albanyida.com.
 Also, as required by NYS law, CAIDA held public hearings in which the public was given the opportunity to comment on the proposed financial assistance before CAIDA Board approval consideration.
 Public hearing notices were published in advance in a local newspaper and posted at City Hall and on the CAIDA website.
-Furthermore, from 2015-19 all required Public Authority Accountability Act (PAAA) reports were filed on time and posted on CAIDA's website.
-CAIDA filed its 2019 Annual Report by March 31, 2020, despite the deadline for submission being extended to May 31, 2020.
+Furthermore, from 2016-20 all required Public Authority Accountability Act (PAAA) reports were filed on time and posted on CAIDA's website.
+CAIDA filed its 2020 Annual Report by March 31, 2021.

-Accountability, Integrity & Transparency 2019 2018 2017 Filing of Required PAAA Reports All reports were filed on time All reports were filed on time All reports were filed on time Annual Meeting Annual meeting held in January Annual meeting held in January Annual meeting held in January Dates of the Board meetings were posted to the website in January Dates of the Board meetings were posted to the website in January Dates of the Board meetings were posted to the website in January 13 Board meetings held 14 Board meetings held 12 Board meetings held Board Meetings Meeting agendas and materials were posted to website prior to meetings Meeting agendas and materials were posted to website prior to meetings Meeting agendas and materials were posted to website prior to meetings Meeting minutes posted to website Meeting minutes posted to website Meeting minutes posted to website 18 Committee meetings held 18 Committee meetings held 14 Committee meetings held Committee Meetings Meeting agendas and materials were posted to website prior to meetings Meeting agendas and materials were posted to website prior to meetings Meeting agendas and materials were posted to website prior to meetings Meeting minutes posted to website Meeting minutes posted to website Meeting minutes posted to website (1) 10 Public hearings held 7 Public hearings held 5 Public hearings held Public Hearing Notices (1) Notices published as required Notices published as required Notices published as required Notes:
+Accountability, Integrity & Transparency 2020 2019 2018 Filing of Required PAAA Reports All reports were filed on time All reports were filed on time All reports were filed on time Annual Meeting Annual meeting held in January Annual meeting held in January Annual meeting held in January Board Meetings Dates of the Board meetings were posted to the website in January Dates of the Board meetings were posted to the website in January Dates of the Board meetings were posted to the website in January 12 Board meetings held 13 Board meetings held 14 Board meetings held Meeting agendas and materials were posted to website prior to meetings Meeting agendas and materials were posted to website prior to meetings Meeting agendas and materials were posted to website prior to meetings Meeting minutes posted to website Meeting minutes posted to website Meeting minutes posted to website Committee Meetings 17 Committee meetings held 18 Committee meetings held 18 Committee meetings held Meeting agendas and materials were posted to website prior to meetings Meeting agendas and materials were posted to website prior to meetings Meeting agendas and materials were posted to website prior to meetings Meeting minutes posted to website Meeting minutes posted to website Meeting minutes posted to website Public Hearings (1) 5 Public hearings held 10 Public hearings held 7 Public hearings held Notices published as required Notices published as required Notices published as required